digitalocean/go-libvirt/README.md

 libvirt [![GoDoc](http://godoc.org/github.com/digitalocean/go-libvirt?status.svg)](http://godoc.org/github.com/digitalocean/go-libvirt) [![Build Status](https://travis-ci.org/digitalocean/go-libvirt.svg?branch=master)](https://travis-ci.org/digitalocean/go-libvirt) [![Report Card](https://goreportcard.com/badge/github.com/digitalocean/go-libvirt)](https://goreportcard.com/report/github.com/digitalocean/go-libvirt)
 ====

-Package `libvirt` provides a pure Go interface for interacting with Libvirt.
+Package `go-libvirt` provides a pure Go interface for interacting with libvirt.

-Rather than using Libvirt's C bindings, this package makes use of Libvirt's RPC interface, as documented [here](https://libvirt.org/internals/rpc.html).
+Rather than using Libvirt's C bindings, this package makes use of libvirt's RPC interface, as documented [here](https://libvirt.org/internals/rpc.html).
 Connections to the libvirt server may be local, or remote.
 RPC packets are encoded using the XDR standard as defined by [RFC 4506](https://tools.ietf.org/html/rfc4506.html).

-Libvirt's RPC interface is quite extensive, and changes from one version to the next, so this project uses a code generator to build the go bindings.
+libvirt's RPC interface is quite extensive, and changes from one version to the next, so this project uses a code generator to build the go bindings.
 The code generator should be run whenever you want to build go-libvirt for a new version of libvirt.
 To do this, you'll need to set an environment variable `LIBVIRT_SOURCE` to the directory containing